Who is ‘PewDiePie’? He’s ‘sickened’ after New Zealand mosque shooter uttered his name

 The mosque shooter live-streamed a 17-minute social media video of the terrorist attacks, which authorities are urging people not to watch or share online, and has been identified as 28-year-old Australian resident Brenton Tarrant, according to Australia’s ABC.
 In the video, he told anyone watching, “Remember, lads, subscribe to PewDiePie” before firing several rounds with a high-powered rifle.

-Tarrant released a racist manifesto before he allegedly opened fire on both the Masjid al Noor and the Linwood Masjid mosques in Christchurch, a city of more than 350,000 residents on the east coast of New Zealand’s South Island, according to the Associated Press..
+Tarrant released a 74-page anti-immigrant manifesto before he allegedly opened fire on both the Masjid al Noor and the Linwood Masjid mosques in Christchurch, a city of more than 350,000 residents on the east coast of New Zealand’s South Island, according to the Associated Press.
+In it, he said he considered the mass shootings a terrorist attack.

 Sign Up and Save